-The faculty of the International Crime and Justice MA program is multicultural and multilingual and represents many different academic disciplines, including Anthropology, Criminology, Economics, Law, Sociology, and Political Science.
-They have been recognized for their teaching, student-mentoring, research and publications, including several award-winning books, and they have served as consultants to national and international organizations, including the United Nations, World Bank, INTERPOL, USAID, and DEA.
+Instructors in the International Crime and Justice MA program are multicultural and multilingual and represent many different academic disciplines, including Anthropology, Criminology, Economics, Law, Sociology, and Political Science.
+They have been recognized for their teaching, student mentoring, and research and publications, including several award winning books.
+ICJ faculty have also served as consultants to national organizations, including the United Nations, World Bank, INTERPOL, USAID, and DEA

 The program requires 36 credits of coursework which includes 24 credit hours of core courses and 12 credit hours of elective courses.

 - ICJ 700: International Crime and Justice Theory

 - ICJ 701: Illegal Markets and Economic Justice

 - ICJ 704: Crime, Justice and Cultural Struggles

 - ICJ 706: Transnational Crime

 - ICJ 715: Applied Research Methods in International Crime and Justice